asciamanna/asciamanna.github.io/_drafts/specialization-on-agile-teams.md

 ### Collaboration
 Collaboration is often misunderstood by those who have never truly experienced it on a development team (which is a topic for a future post).
 Holding team stand-ups and attending the same team meetings may be a place to start but it isn't sufficient.
 When I talk about collaboration I mean teammates working together on a shared solution, this means group design sessions, pair programming, and mob programming.

-Collaborative software development techniques and an organizational culture that prioritizes learning is required to move specialists from I-Shaped to T-Shaped and eventually E-Shaped individuals.
+Collaborative software development techniques and an organizational culture that prioritizes learning are required to move specialists from I-Shaped to T-Shaped and eventually E-Shaped individuals.
 Today's development teams are best suited by being populated by people who have deep expertise in a few key areas but are generalists in the other areas and activities necessary to continuously deliver working software.

 ### From I-Shaped to E-Shaped Developers